benz0li/mojo-dev-container/README.md

     * [`postStartCommand`](.devcontainer/scripts/etc/skel/.local/bin/dockerSystemPrune.sh):
       Codespace only: Silently remove all unused images and all build cache
     * [`postAttachCommand`](.devcontainer/scripts/etc/skel/.local/bin/checkForUpdates.sh):
-      Codespace only: Check for Dev Container updates
+      Codespace only: Check for dev container updates

 To disable the `postStartCommand` or `postAttachCommand`, comment out line 8 in `~/.local/bin/dockerSystemPrune.sh` or `~/.local/bin/checkForUpdates.sh`.